-Our nationally accredited program has a full selection of offerings in studio art, art education and art history.
+Our nationally accredited program has a full selection of offerings in studio art, visual arts education and art history.

 If living a creative life and learning about the visual culture of your world interests you, then the Department of Art and Art History has a full array of courses to pique your interest and help prepare you for a career in the arts.